 If you would like to share any wise sayings and proverbs from your country, please comment below.

 This article was posted on Friday, January 18th, 2019 at 7:34 pm and is filed under Cameroon, Cameroonian Pidgin English, Countries & Cultures, English, Languages, Mama Lisa, Nigeria, Proverbs, Sayings, Wise Sayings.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply